cooolgamer/FBI-themes/README.md

 # FBI-themes
-themes for FBI on 3ds!
+## Themes for FBI on 3ds!
+* Install them by just copy/paste the fbi folder in the archives on the root of your sdcard!